wfjm/w11/doc/README_known_issues.md

 At least mitigated with [d14626c](https://github.com/wfjm/w11/commit/d14626c) which allows to use `dmcmon` without the full state number generation logic in `pdp11_sequencer`.
-Reintroduced `dmcmon` in `sys_w11a_n4` again. `dmscnt` is still deconfigured for vivado designs, but this has much less practical impact.
+Reintroduced `dmcmon` in `sys_w11a_n4` again. `dmscnt` is still deconfigured for Vivado designs, but this has much less practical impact.

+## Closed issues

+### V0.76-2 {[issue #17](https://github.com/wfjm/w11/issues/17)} -- Help wanted: Testing with Arty S7 appreciated
+#### Original Issue
+The w11a design for Arty S7 (50 die size), see rtl/sys_gen/w11a/artys7,
+was provided to support also an up-to-date Spartan-7 based board.
+Turned out that speed is equivalent to Artix-7.
+It is so far only simulation tested.

+Testing done with a real Arty S7, would be highly appreciated.
+Please double check the pin assignments (see _mig_a.prj and artys7*.xdc_) with the documentation of your board to avoid potential damage.

+Looking forward to receive test reports.

+#### Reason for closure
+Apparently nobody invested into an Arty S7.
+The sys_w11a_as7 will be marked untested, removed from the default build and test flows, but kept in the repository.